Our hop on, hop off bus ticket included free port warehouse tours, but they were all closed the day we took the bus tour.

 Wine is grown east down the river in very rocky, mountainous area.

-The port warehouse area arose as its close to ocean to export and weather is ideal as port wine is aged at least 3 yrs in wooden barrels.
+The port warehouse area arose as its close to an ocean to export.
+Plus, coastal weather is ideal as port wine is aged at least 3 yrs in wooden barrels.